What Is Soft Power? Definition, Origins, and Why It Matters

 So What Is Soft Power?

-He defined soft power as:
+In his book, Soft Power (2004), he defined soft power as:

 “The ability to get what you want through attraction rather than coercion or payment.”